cutlerci/Baseline-NER-System/README.md

 | test_f1               | 0.9643142819404602  | |                            |                     |

 ## Future work:
 We would like to flesh out the concatenation of sentences from a paragraph to provide context for shorter samples cut off from BERT's 512 token limit.
 There are cases where only one sentence of a paragraph will remain after this concatenation.
-We are interested in any method to provide additioanl context to those orphaned sentences in a way that would not skew our results by backpropogating loss from sentence duplicates during training, or unfairly crediting our model with additional correct predictions during testing.
+We are interested in any method to provide additional context to those orphaned sentences in a way that would not skew our results by backpropogating loss from sentence duplicates during training, or unfairly crediting our model with redundant correct predictions during testing.
 ## References:
 J. Devlin, M.-W. Chang, K. Lee, and K. Toutanova, “Bert: Pre-training of deep bidirectional transformers for language understanding,” arXiv preprint arXiv:1810.04805, 2018.